mwcproject/wallet713/docs/bulk_transaction_validation.md

 Normally transactions that are made through MWC MQS can be validated manually on the MWC blockchain through the block explorer; however, for users with many transactions, it may be time consuming to validate so many transactions manually.

-This feature allows one to validate all the input/outputs of transactions by checking if this transaction was delivered to the blockchain in bulk.
+This feature allows one to validate all the input/outputs of transactions by checking if this transaction was delivered to the blockchain, in bulk.

 Currently this method is not designed for everyday usage because the kernels snapshot is made manually by request.
 But this can be done by users through data available in the full node if desired.